sigstore/fulcio/docs/certificate-maker.md

   openssl x509 -in ./existing-root.pem -text -noout
   ```

-**Warning: "Both --root-template and --existing-root-cert provided; template will be ignored"**
+**Mutually Exclusive Flags**

-- **Cause:** You provided both a template and an existing certificate
+- The CLI enforces that you cannot pass both a template flag and an existing certificate flag for the same certificate type.
+Provide only one of the pair.
-- **Impact:** This is just a warning - the existing certificate takes precedence
-- **Solution:** Remove the template flag if you're reusing a certificate

 ### Provider-Specific Configuration Examples